Retail Inventory Management: Definition & 5 Best Practices

 - Step 1: Select category

-Choose the merchandise you want to count and either filter that item in your POS system or make a list of items to count using paper logs.
+Choose the merchandise you want to count and either filter that item in your POS system or, if using paper logs, make a list of items to count.

 - Step 2: Pull your inventory count sheet

 Count sheets show the expected current amount of inventory you should have on hand, barring any shrinkage.
-This number is easy to find on your POS system because it tracks your inventory levels live as you make sales.
-If you are using a manual system, you will have to determine this number based on how many items you should have started with (based on your POs) minus how many of those items you have already sold.
+This number is easy to find on your POS system because it tracks your inventory levels in real time as you make sales.
+If you are using a manual system, you will have to determine this number based on how many items you should have started with (based on your purchase orders) minus how many of those items you have already sold.

 - Step 3: Assign counts to staff or teams